dorasimon/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

 > > pwd: show current working directory path
-mkdir <directory name>: creating a directory
+mkdir directory name: creating a directory
-rm -rf <directory name>: deleting a directory
+rm -rf directory name: deleting a directory
-touch <file name>: creating a file
+touch file name: creating a file
 rm <file name>: deleting a file
-mv <file name>: renaming a file
+mv file name: renaming a file
 ls -a: listing hidden files
-cp <file name> <directory name>: copying a file
+cp file name directory name: copying a file
-pushd <directory name>, popd <directory name>: switching to another directory back and forth
+pushd directory name, popd directory name: switching to another directory back and forth
-find <directory name> -name "<file name>" -print: looking for a file in a directory
+find directory name -name "file name" -print: looking for a file in a directory
-grep "<something>" <file name>: looking for something in a file
+grep "something" file name: looking for something in a file
-cat <file name>: streaming a file to the screen
+cat file name: streaming a file to the screen

 ---